 Types of Mics for Vloggers

-Lapel mics, also called lavalier mics, clip to the front of a shirt and allow the person being filmed to talk into the mic hands-free.
+Also called lavalier mics, lapel mics clip to the front of a shirt and allow the person being filmed to talk into the mic hands-free.
 These are ideal for vloggers who do interviews and conduct demonstrations.
-Maximize your lavaliers with the help of The Beginner Videographer’s Guide to Frequency Blocks.

 Shotgun mics mount to the hot shoe of the camera and can pick up unidirectional audio.
 If you are taking videos in a noisy location and want the sound of the person you are filming to stand out above all else, consider a shotgun mic.
 Shotgun mics work best for vloggers who take their equipment with them out into the world and need to be able to block out a lot of background noise.